 All accepted applicants must take the English Achievement Test of the College Board not later than May for placement in class sections.
-Accepted applicants who have studied a modern foreign language for two years in secondary school and who plan to continue this language must take the achievement test of the College Board in the language not later than May.
-Those who plan to continue Latin or Greek need take no achievement test in these languages.
+Those who have studied a modern foreign language for two years in secondary school must take the achievement test of the College Board in the language not later than May.

 An applicant for admission who has completed a year or more of work in another institution of recognized collegiate rank will not be required to have a total of sixteen units of entrance credit as prescribed for freshmen.
 However, the specific requirements in English and algebra must be met either in secondary school or college unless waived in an individual case.
-The total preparation of each candidate will be considered also, and, if there appears to be a marked deficiency in preparation, advanced placement credit may be reduced proportionately.
+The total preparation of each candidate will be considered also, and, if there appears to be a marked deficiency in preparation, advanced standing credit may be reduced proportionately.